Children’s Enrichment Center

 • Experience listening and responding to different types of music

-• Introduction of rhythm instruments, scarves, parachutes, etc.
+• Introduction of rhythm instruments, scarves, parachute, etc.

 • School rules

-• Making new friends, Getting to know you
+• Getting to know you, making new friends

 • My family and me